The Real Cost of Setting Up a GCC in India

 Below 50 employees, the EOR model is almost always cheaper when you factor in all entity costs — not just the obvious ones, but the compliance overhead, professional services, director time, and the risk premium of managing Indian regulatory compliance from abroad.

+An EOR handles offboarding end-to-end — including notice period calculations, gratuity, and F&F processing — automatically.
 Above 75 employees, the entity model wins on pure per-employee economics.
 However, the EOR still offers value as a parallel channel for hiring in states where you do not have S&E registration or as a faster on-ramp for new hires during growth spurts.

 The optimal strategy for most GCCs is not either-or.
 It is a phased approach: